MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Upgrading to 0.100.X
-* Uprgraing to 0.98.5.
+* Upgrading to 0.98.5.
 Bias light automations
 * Upgrading to 0.97.1
 * Upgrading to 0.95.4
 * Always updating Lovelace